Jens-Si/Taranis-Poti-Switch-Mod/README.md

 </p>

 ### Poti-Signal
 The output signal is generatet on PIN9 (timer1).
 Together with a GND wire it can be soldert to the 5th potentiometer input, or any other potentiometer input.
-Make shure to add the condensator.
-For the 5th poti input you can solder the condensator together with the wires onto the pad.
+Make shure to add the capacitor.
+For the 5th poti input you can solder the capacitor together with the wires onto the pad.
 The most upper one is GND, middle is the Signale.

 <p align="center">